sivaprasadnk/double_tap_to_exit/README.md

 # DoubleTapToExit

-Add double-tap-to-exit functionality to your app using this package !
+Add double-tapping the back-button to exit functionality to your app using this package !

 ## Getting Started